hyweljohnllewellyn/hywelme/_posts/2015-12-17-netgear-arlo-home-security-camera-unboxing-setup.md

 ![arlo unboxed camera open with batteries]({{site.baseurl}}/assets/2015-12-17/6 arlo unboxed camera open with batteries.jpg)

 ####Step 7: Press the Base Station Sync Button
-Note that the instructions mention that the sync status LED should light up - it did not for me, though strategy the USB light lit up... regardless, I continued with the next step
+Note that the instructions mention that the sync status LED should light up - it did not for me, though strangely, the USB light lit up... regardless, I continued with the next step

 ![arlo sync button on router]({{site.baseurl}}/assets/2015-12-17/7 arlo sync button on router.jpg)